pchaganti/ax-roo-flow/README.md

 <div style="max-width: 800px; margin-left: auto; margin-right: auto; text-align: left;">

+## RooFlow may have to go private soon, because the Roo Code devs are getting slammed with RooFlow users reporting bugs that aren't related to Roo Code.
+I've set up [RooFlow-Access](https://github.com/GreatScottyMac/RooFlow-Access), where you can leave a request in [Discussions](https://github.com/GreatScottyMac/RooFlow-Access/discussions) or [Issues](https://github.com/GreatScottyMac/RooFlow-Access/issues) and then when [RooFlow](https://github.com/GreatScottyMac/RooFlow) is switched to private, you'll receive a Collaborator invite, so that you can still access RooFlow.

 # ⚠️Warning: [RooFlow](https://github.com/GreatScottyMac/RooFlow) completely replaces the Roo Code system prompts!
 This project is NOT endorsed or supported by Roo Code in any way!
 ### If Roo is misbehaving with the RooFlow prompts, you can simply delete the .roo/ folder, install [Roo Code Memory Bank](https://github.com/GreatScottyMac/roo-code-memory-bank?tab=readme-ov-file#download-and-run-install-script) and then retry your operation with the standard system prompt.
 ### The memory bank instructions are exactly the same in both projects and RCMB uses the standard Roo Code system prompts.